pascallaliberte/sharpen.page/review-standard.md

 {% include review-standard-preview-player.html %}

-## Have a Standard Layout?<br> My Standard Video Review Will Fit Your Site.
+## Run Your Standard Landing Page Layout<br> Through My "Standard" Video Review.

 You got a version of your product's landing page.
 You know, standard layout: